CBSE Class 10 Science Chapter 8 How Do Organisms Reproduce Notes: Download PDF

 - They are present in scrotal sacs outside the body and contain seminiferous tubules as the structural and functional unit.

-- Male sex cells, sperms, are produced by seminiferous tubules and matured in the epididymis.
+- Male sex cells, sperms, are produced by seminiferous tubules and mature in the epididymis.

 - Leydig cells or interstitial cells present in between the seminiferous tubules secrete hormone testosterone.